 As he began digging into Flaherty’s background, Yuzuk decided to write a book, having previously put together an award-winning documentary on the man’s fascinating life.
 To do so, he enlisted the help of his father, Neil.
 The book dives into some of the details of Flaherty’s life that weren’t in the documentary.
 The trailer for the documentary can be seen here.

 The book begins with Flaherty’s bizarre death.
-He was killed by a hit-and-run driver who worked for the Miami-Dade homicide division and who, despite leaving the scene of a deadly accident, was never charged with any crime.
+He was killed by Leslie Socolov in a hit-and-run incident.
+Socolov who worked for the Miami-Dade homicide division and who, despite leaving the scene of a deadly accident, was never charged with any crime, recently made headlines for an anti-Semitic rant caught on camera.

 Flaherty was always sensitive about his height.
 When he was young growing up in Stamford, Connecticut, he set about achieving the best possible physical condition he could and started learning martial arts.